-The Graduate Admissions will only accept OFFICIAL documents.
-Do not send anything unofficial to the Graduate Admissions Office, as the processing of your application will be delayed.
-Applications will be released to the School of Computing, Informatics, and Decision Systems Engineering once all official documents are received.
+Please review the application steps and requirements on the Graduate Admissions website.
+Applications will be released to the School of Computing, Informatics, and Decision Systems Engineering once all required documents are received.
 Please send all materials directly to Graduate Admissions.

 Will you evaluate my resume and tell me if I am qualified for admission?

 We do not pre-evaluate student credentials.
 Students are encouraged to talk with our faculty to discuss their research interests and educational/professional background and then apply for admission.
 The Graduate Admissions committee will evaluate each application file and determine if they are eligible for the program or not.
 The Graduate College makes the final determination on acceptance.

 How long will it take me to graduate?